sinamajidian/workshops/2021_intro_DNA/README.md

 # Workshop: Introduction to DNA sequencing data analysis

-## link to the recording

-Yo can download the recorded workshop from [here](https://drive.google.com/drive/folders/1YmQhFh5omAfkgZa2MoNnSnrOOOH7-eHh?usp=sharing) in google drive.
-The workshop was held online in Persian Language.

 ## dataset
 Datasets are from this [page](https://github.com/brainstorm/tiny-test-data/tree/master/wgs) synthetic dataset of mitochontrion.

 ## index

 1. Basic biology